JonnyWPage/GettingAndCleaningDataProject/README.md

 analysis.R performs the following functions on the raw data to output TidyData.txt

-* Load in relevant data
+* Load in relevant data (found in the projectData folder)
 * Collates data from the training and test sets, and adds the relevant variable names
 * Removes irrelevant data
 * Selects only the relevant data from the dataset (i.e. only the mean and standard deviations of each recording)